 Estimate (or measure) the environmental background radiation of the exposure site.
-The background gamma units should be in μ R/hr (microroentgens per hour).
-If you are measuring the background gamma in nGy/hr (nanograys per hour), these units can be converted to μ R/hr by taking the nGy/hr value and dividing it by 8.7.
-In lieu of background measurement, please refer to the chart of average gamma radiation levels for each US state and Canadian province located at the end of this manual.
+The background gamma units should be in $\mu$ R/hr (microroentgens per hour).
+If you are measuring the background gamma in nGy/hr (nanograys per hour), these units can be converted to $\mu$ R/hr by taking the nGy/hr value and dividing it by 8.7.
+If you are estimating the environmental background radiation, please refer to the chart of average gamma radiation levels for each US state and Canadian province located at the end of this manual.